 In Sanskrit, the word “mantra” means “instrument of thought”.
 And indeed, mantras are one of the best tools for redirecting negative thoughts and replacing them with positive ones.

-Everybody experiences pain or self-doubt during a race.
+Everybody experiences pain or self-doubt during a race or hard workout.
 Once things start to hurt, taking another step becomes about as appealing as poison ivy toilet paper.
 But concentrating on the pain can trigger a cycle of self-defeating thoughts.
 Mantras are there to break this cycle and pull you into a positive loop instead.

 Developing a mantra is as easy as finding a phrase (or even a single word) that resonates with you – this can be something as elaborate as “my body is a fine-tuned machine” or something as simple as “bravery”.
-During my second marathon, I picked the name of a different friend or family member each mile and whispered it over and over in my head.
+During my second marathon, I picked the name of a different friend or family member each mile and repeated it over and over in my head.
 That way, when the race got painful and I didn’t feel good, I was able to focus on their love and support instead of wallowing in my own misery.

 4. Keep it in Perspective

 Listen.
 A race or workout that feels like the biggest deal ever probably isn’t.
 The world won’t end if you don’t PR every race; it’ll keep turning if you have a crappy long run or sub-par workout.
 It’s easy to get swept up in the hype, but, to quote my mom, “at the end of the day, it’s just a footrace”.
 Having perspective is a huge stress reliever for me, no matter how fast I get across the finish line.

 This sport is amazing: a way to build community, stay fit, test personal limits and do things you might have never thought possible.
 It’s perfectly healthy to set goals and shoot for them.

 But every now and then, take a moment to stop and smell the (literal or metaphorical) roses.
 Laugh.
 Breathe.
 And don’t forget to have fun with it.

-What are some ways you deal with race-day nerves?
+What are some ways you deal with running nerves?